Does your organization see your employees as a replaceable commodity? Or as a key resource to be cultivated as part of

 Your corporate vision and mission statements are essential guideposts to who your company is, where you’re going, and how you’ll get there.
-Presenting these in video helps to make these all-important guiding principles easier for your new recruits to see — and to remember.
+Presenting these in a video message helps to make these all-important guiding principles easier for your new recruits to see — and to remember.
 And there’s no better way for new employees to hear it than straight from you.

 Following the popularity of Reddit’s “Ask Me Anything” (AMA) sessions in which celebrities, notable people, and subject matter experts answer questions, companies such as Deutsche Bank and Vistaprint have begun hosting AMA sessions of their own.
 Holding Q&A sessions in which your employees can ask you nearly anything can help foster trust and transparency between you and your employees.

 Panopto customers can use the system’s live streaming software to broadcast CEO AMA sessions to employees all over the world, using the built-in Live Q&A feature to take questions from the audience in real-time.
-At the end of the session, the video is automatically uploaded to the company’s Panopto video content management portal, where employees who missed the chat can catch it on-demand from any device.
+At the end of the session, a recording of the webcast is automatically uploaded to a secure video portal, where employees who missed the chat can catch it on-demand from any device.

 Never underestimate the power of recognition.
 Studies have shown that employees who are recognized for their hard work are more loyal and productive.
 When used in moderation, the recognition of employees by the CEO or other executives for rare achievements, and milestones can serve as an especially strong motivator.
-Recognition can be as simple as a note t in a company-wide email, but if you want to make more impact, record a short video calling out your employee’s efforts using your smartphone or iPad, and post it to your company’s internal social network to increase its visibility.
+Recognition can be as simple as a note t in a company-wide email, but if you want to make more impact, record a short video message with your smartphone that explains the employee’s efforts, then share it internally so can be watched by anyone in your company.